 The next day when all of the glue is dry, it is time to add the liquid.

 A quart jar holds 4 cups of water.
 In a liquid measuring cup combine 4 cups of tap water and a heaping Tablespoon of Glucose.
-Stir until the glucose is completely mixed in and can no longer be seen it in the water.
+Stir until the glucose is completely mixed in and can no longer be seen in the water.

 The glucose is what thickens the water and slows the glitter when swirling and falling in the snow globe.

-Put a good amount of glitter in the bottom of the quart jar.
+Put a good amount of glitter at the bottom of the quart jar.
 I did not measure because this amount might differ depending on the look you want and what the theme of your snowglobe.
 The biggest tip I can give is to use more than you think you will need.
 You can see below, I used quite a bit and filled the bottom of my jar, but I wanted a blizzardy snow scene.

 Slowly pour the glucose and water mixture into the quart jar.
 Fill to the base of the opening.
 Give the glitter a good stir and wait for most of the glitter to fall to the bottom of the jar.
 There will be a layer of glitter that stays at the top and that is okay.